Do you remember the Internet from 30 years ago? It wasn’t in our pockets, in our cars, or in every store. We didn’t rely on it.

 The Internet has become the place where most everyone goes to purchase their desires.
-Those desires can be just about anything from apparel and electronics to even medicine and pharmaceuticals.
+This can be just about anything from apparel, auto parts and gaming hardware to even medicine and pharmaceuticals.
 While it’s nice to be able to purchase just about anything from the Internet, a consumer should always be cautious of what they are buying.

-Some quick research shows that, in 2014, Erwin Blackstone, PhD., Joseph Fuhr Jr., PhD, and Steve Pociask, MA, performed a study on the Health and Economic Effects of Counterfeit Drugs and estimated the criminal earnings for counterfeit pharma to be over $75 Billion, with a capital B [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4105729/].
+Some quick research shows that, in 2014, Erwin Blackstone, PhD., Joseph Fuhr Jr., PhD, and Steve Pociask, MA, performed a study on the Health and Economic Effects of Counterfeit Drugs.
+The study estimated the criminal earnings for counterfeit medications to be over $75 billion.
 That alone tells you the amount of counterfeit product being sold and landing into the hands of unknowing consumers is, well, frightening.

 One argument people pose with regards to medication purchased from less-than-reputable sources (i.e. eBay, craigslist, personal ads) is that “it looks the same and is cheaper.”
 Consumers also argue that “it has the same active pharmaceutical ingredient.”
-Personally, one could counter that argument with “yes, and I have also run faster than a cheetah.”
-A bold claim, but where is the proof?
+One could counter that argument with “yes, and I have also run faster than a cheetah.”
+A bold claim, certainly.
+So, where is the proof?

-I can remember when I first started at IPS, I asked my supervisor why cheaper medication from the Internet was so bad (mind you I was fresh out of college and still had much to learn about counterfeits).
-He explained to me that there were reports of dangerous ingredients in the suspect tablets we purchased on behalf of our client in the past.
-A chemical analysis conducted at our client’s lab found ingredients like rat poison and plaster.
+I can remember when I first started at IPS, I asked my supervisor why cheaper medication from the Internet was so bad.
+Mind you, I was fresh out of college and still had much to learn about counterfeits.
+He explained to me that there were dangerous ingredients found in the suspect tablets we purchased on behalf of our client.
+In this case, a chemical analysis was conducted at our client’s lab and found ingredients like rat poison and plaster.